Jaylen Clark: College career

 Clark became a full-time starter in his junior year in 2022–23 after Johnny Juzang and Jules Bernard departed.
 In the Bruins' season opener, he scored 17 points on 7-of-7 shooting and had seven steals in a win over Sacramento State.
 In the regular season finale against Arizona, he suffered a right Achilles tendon rupture and was ruled out for the 2023 Pac-12 tournament.
 The top-seeded Bruins advanced to the tournament finals, before losing 61–59 to No. 2-seed Arizona.
 UCLA, who was vying for a No. 1 seed in the 2023 NCAA tournament, received a No. 2 seed in the West Region, but Clark was ruled out for the season.
 He underwent surgery three days after the injury.
 The Bruins lost in the Sweet Sixteen to Gonzaga, with an injured Adem Bona also missing the game for UCLA.
 Clark averaged 2.6 steals per game during the season, which led the Pac-12 and ranked fourth in the nation.
 One of the top defensive players in the country, he won the Naismith Defensive Player of the Year Award, and the National Association of Basketball Coaches named him their defensive player of the year.
 Voted the Pac-12 Defensive Player of the Year, he was selected again to the conference's all-defensive team, and was also named second-team All-Pac-12.
 Clark significantly improved on offense and became UCLA's second-leading scorer.
 He nearly doubled his scoring from the previous season, averaging 13.0 points, six rebounds and 1.9 assists in 30.5 minutes over 30 games.
 After the season, he declared for the NBA draft.
 The timetable for his recovery was estimated to be 8–10 months.

 Professional career

 Clark was selected by the Minnesota Timberwolves in the second round of the 2023 NBA draft with the 53rd overall pick.
 On July 7, 2023, he signed a two-way contract with the Timberwolves, and aimed to return to play around the middle or late in the season.
 On March 28, 2024, he was transferred to the Iowa Wolves of the G League for rehab.
 Clark played in the 2024 NBA Summer League, his first games since he tore his Achilles.
 On February 27, 2025, the Timberwolves announced that they had signed Clark to a standard two-year contract.
+On June 26, 2026, Clark re-signed with Minnesota on a three-year, $10 million contract.